 3. It Uses a Large Amount of Memory

-Memory usage might be a concern if you use Python for a project that requires managing several objects concurrently in the same memory area.
+Memory usage might be a concern when using Python for projects that require managing several objects concurrently in the same memory space.
 NumPy provides efficient numerical computing tools that help address this situation.
 Compared to standard Python lists, NumPy arrays consume less memory and deliver enhanced performance for operations involving large datasets.

 3. Comparison of Java vs Python